Tokenized Treasury Bills for Treasury Yield: The Fund-Share Reality (2026)

 Reviewed by Wag3s Editorial Team — verified against the tokenized money-market-fund mechanics (BUIDL/BENJI) and the fund-share-not-stablecoin distinction · Last reviewed May 2026

-Tokenized Treasury Bills for Treasury Yield: The Fund-Share Reality
+Tokenized Treasury Bills for Treasury Yield: The Lowest-Risk Rung

-• Tokenized T-bill / MMF products (BUIDL/BENJI-class) are often the lowest-risk on-chain treasury yield — short US govt debt + cash, regulated wrapper.
+• Tokenized T-bill and MMF products (BUIDL/BENJI-class) are often the lowest-risk on-chain treasury yield — short US govt debt plus cash, in a regulated wrapper.

-• Low-risk relative to DeFi ≠ no-risk — manager, custodian, redemption, regulatory, per-chain risk remain.
+• Low-risk relative to DeFi is not no-risk: manager, custodian, redemption, regulatory, and per-chain risk remain.

-• They are fund shares, not stablecoins, not cash (see tokenized MMF treasury).
+• They are fund shares, not stablecoins, not cash — the instrument question is covered in tokenized MMF treasury.

-• Liquidity = the redemption mechanic (minimums, routes, timing) — map it against your cash needs.
+• Liquidity is the redemption mechanic (minimums, routes, timing) — map it against your actual cash needs.

-• Accounting follows the fund interest, jurisdiction-specific — not a stablecoin/cash line.
+• Accounting follows the fund interest and is jurisdiction-specific, not a stablecoin or cash line.

-• Sits inside the treasury yield risk-budget framework.
+• This is one rung inside the treasury yield risk-budget framework.

 Why it is usually the low-risk option